marcoromanelli-github/docs/jobs/scheduling-optimization.md

    Weights                                                1               10000          1000              1000    1000
    ```

----

 #### ii) Backfilling

 Backfilling is a technique to optimize resource utilization.
 If a large job is waiting for specific resources, the scheduler allows smaller jobs to run in the meantime, provided they don't delay the start of the higher-priority job.
 This approach keeps the cluster busy and reduces idle time.

----

 ### 2. Resource Availability

 The required resources may not be available at the moment.
 Jobs might have to wait longer for sufficient resources to free up.
-Resources are assigned to accounts based on **QOS (Quality of Service).**

----

-## What Are Accounts?
+Resources are allocated to accounts through the fairshare mechanism.
+I.e., accounts have a number of shares that determine their entitled resources.
+The number of resources that a given job may consume is also constrained by the job's QOS policy.

+The job's priority at any given time will be a weighted sum of all the factors that have been enabled in the cluster.

+- **Age**: the length of time a job has been waiting in the queue, eligible to be scheduled
+- **Association**: a factor associated with each association
+- **Fair-share**: the difference between the portion of the computing resource that has been promised and the amount of resources that has been consumed
+- **Job size**: the number of nodes or CPUs a job is allocated
+- **Partition**: a factor associated with each node partition
+- **Quality of Service (QOS)**: a factor associated with each Quality Of Service
+- **Site**: a factor dictated by an administrator or a site-developed job_submit or site_factor plugin
+- **TRES**: A TRES is a resource that can be tracked for usage or used to enforce limits against.
+Each TRES Type has its own factor for a job which represents the number of requested/allocated TRES Type in a given partition

+## Are Slurm accounts the same thing as HPC accounts or Star user accounts?

+No, Slurm accounts typically correspond with a group of users and we generally create them on a project basis.
 Users can belong to multiple Slurm accounts and multiple users can belong to a single Slurm account.
-Slurm accounts typically correspond with a group of users and we generally create them on a project basis.
 Slurm accounts are used for tracking usage and enforcing resource limits.
 When new project accounts are created, they will consume a portion of the shares allocated for the parent account, which is typically associated with a broader administrative entity, such as an institution, department, or research group.

----

 ## What QOS Should I Choose for My Job?

 QoS (Quality of Service) define job with different priorities and resource limits.
 Selecting the appropriate QoS can influence your job’s priority in the queue.
-Be mindful of the tradeoff that comes with a higher QOS: while higher QoS levels allow longer runtimes, they may result in longer wait times due to lower scheduling priority.
+Be mindful of the tradeoff that comes with the long QoS.
+While long QoS allows more runtime for your jobs, they may result in longer wait times due to lower scheduling priority.

 - **short**: For jobs up to 1 hour, with higher priority, suitable for testing and quick tasks.
 - **medium**: For jobs up to 48 hours, balanced priority for standard workloads.
 - **long**: For jobs up to 120 hours, lower priority due to resource demands, suitable for extensive computations.

----

 ## When Will My Job Start?